laurenth-personal/lightmap-switching-tool/readme.md

 - Mixed lighting mode (tested only "baked indirect" and "shadowmask")
 - Reflection probes, they need to be placed in the lighting scenes.
 - Terrain with lightmaps

+### Static batching
+If you want to use static batching, lightmap scale and offset cannot be applied at runtime.
+Make sure your lightmap resolutions are the same in all lighting scenarios, and on the LevelLightmapData component make sure to disable "Apply Lightmap Scale and Offset".

 ### How to install (2020.2 and Newer)
 - In Unity, Open Project Settings Window (Edit/Project Settings)